 Main article: Green Fork

 North of the inn at the crossroads, the kingsroad travels along the Green Fork of the Trident, through fertile valleys and green woodlands, past thriving towns and the castles of the river lords.
-North of the ruby ford, where Robert I Baratheon won his crown at the Battle of the Trident, there is no crossing until the Twins, the seat of House Frey.
+From the ruby ford on the Trident until the Twins, the seat of House Frey, there is no crossing the river.
 At the Twins, the Green Fork runs deep and swift.

 Main article: Blue Fork